succinctlabs/rsp/README.md

 ### RPC Node Requirement

-RSP fetches block and state data from a JSON-RPC node. **But, you must use a RPC node that supports the `debug_dbGet` endpoint.**
+RSP fetches block and state data from a JSON-RPC node.
+It's recommended that you use a RPC node that supports the `debug_dbGet` endpoint.

-This is required because in some cases the host needs to recover the preimage of a [Merkle Patricia Trie](https://ethereum.org/en/developers/docs/data-structures-and-encoding/patricia-merkle-trie/) node that's referenced by hash.
+This is recommended because in some cases the host needs to recover the preimage of a [Merkle Patricia Trie](https://ethereum.org/en/developers/docs/data-structures-and-encoding/patricia-merkle-trie/) node that's referenced by hash.
 To do this, the host utilizes the [`debug_dbGet` endpoint](https://geth.ethereum.org/docs/interacting-with-geth/rpc/ns-debug#debugdbget) of a Geth node running with options `--state.scheme=hash`, which is the default, and `--gcmode=archive`.
 An example command for running the node is:

 ```bash
 geth \